new-mentat/new-mentat.github.io/content/post/hingehiker.md

 *Opinions are my own and certainly not held by my employer*

+*Hinge is a fantastic dating app; if you are a Hinge employee please do not take offense at this article -- you are doing God's work*

 ## A Call to Action

 It’s 2020, Covid is on the upsurge, a divisive election looms on the horizon, and the downfall of democracy seems all but inevitable.
 Flicking through Instagram, the following ad appears on your screen.
 It’s a call to action, a shining, golden arm gloriously beckoning amidst the chaos.